 - Change how your Blog looks – theme.

-- Add important plugins that will improve your results and ease your life.
+- Add important plugins that will improve your results and make your life a little easier

 Step 1 – Set up your blog